wireshark/wireshark/.gitlab/issue_templates/Websites.md

 ## Relevant logs and/or screenshots
 ```
-(Paste any relevant logs or screenshots)
+(Paste any relevant logs here)
 ```
+(Paste any relevant screenshots here)

 ## Additional information